bitbonk/samples/csharp/unit-testing-code-coverage/README.md

 ## Building the sample

 The source code includes an MSBuild project file for C# (a *.csproj* file) that targets .NET 5.0.
-After you download the *.zip* file containing the example code, create a directory and select **Download ZIP** to download the sample code files to your computer.
+Create a directory and select **Download ZIP** to download the example code files to your computer.
 To build the example:

-1. Download the *.zip* file containing.
+1. Download the *.zip* file containing the example code files.
 1. Create the directory to which you want to copy the files.
 1. Copy the files from the *.zip* file to the directory you just created.
 1. If you are using Visual Studio 2019: